-Proficient performers and competent performers are very similar, which makes it difficult to distinguish between the two.
 Since both are analytical, situationally aware, and involved in the outcome, it’s tough to see which one is which.
 The easiest way to tell is to understand how a proficient performer created their own maxim within a particular skill.
 For example, back to our digital marketer’s campaign, due to the experience of a proficient performer, they likely wouldn’t have made the mistake of missing the correct channel tracking of their campaign because:

 - They understand that the purpose of marketing is to drive traffic to their client.

 - If they miss the tracking, they realize that they’re unable to distinguish what’s working and what’s not.

 - They’ve done campaigns like this before.

 In simplest terms, the proficient performer is one-part efficiency and one-part experience as they know how to execute things properly.